Last week I, along with most of the admissions team, attended the IvyPlus 2011 conference at Yale University.

 It was my first admissions conference, and very informative.
 I didn’t know a lot about admissions before I began my job here at the office, and while I’ve learned a lot (a lot) over my two admissions cycles, what I’ve learned has been mostly limited to the MIT context.
 Now, naturally (and earnestly) I think MIT has the best process out there, but it is still useful to learn how other places do things.

-For example, my colleague at Columbia manages what is essentially a small army of a few hundred volunteers.
-These volunteers do tours, information sessions, talks at high schools, etc. There is a strict hierarchy among the volunteers which she cultivates - she's sort of like the general, and she appoints officers, who themselves appoint officers, on down until you get to the general admissions infantry.
+For example, one colleague manages what is essentially a small army of a few hundred volunteers.
+These volunteers do tours, information sessions, talks at high schools, etc. There is a strict hierarchy among the volunteers which she cultivates – she’s sort of like the general, and she appoints officers, who themselves appoint officers, on down until you get to the general admissions infantry.
 As she said, the students there can be somewhat competitive with each other for leadership positions, and that energy sort of animates this vast multifacted golem of workers just whirling around campus doing things that need to be done.

 By contrast – but keeping the military analogy – here at MIT our student workers are small teams of special operatives, deployed tactically for specific objectives.
 I manage the bloggers; Karyn oversees the students who work in 10-100 and help welcome people; McGreggor (and a few others) deploys the students who help us handle the tens of thousands of pieces of mail we receive from your teachers, guidance counselors, coaches, ministers, fan clubs, and so forth.